seancfoley/IPAddress/ipaddress.md

 ![](.//media/aggregations.png)

+With a given address, subnet, or sequential range, you could choose to add all its contained individual addresses to a collection.
+Alternatively, the shared interface `IPAddressAggregation` allows you to store the collection alongside the address, subnet, or sequential range in some other data structure.

 &#8203;
-## Conversion to String Representation of Address
+## Conversion to String Representation of Address or Subnet

 Most applications handle addresses as strings.
 The library has the `IPAddressString`, `HostName`, and `MACAddressString` types to parse strings into addresses.
-For the reverse, the library has a large number of methods to produce various strings of different formats from addresses.
+For the reverse, the library has a large number of methods to produce various strings with different formats from addresses.

 Here is a list of string methods, in no specific order.